skasim/gm-fabric-jvm/README.md

 - Java 8
 - Scala 2.11.8
 - rpm
+- git

 ## How to do stuff
 The following section is made up of multiple sections describing how to code, configure and various other subject matter with respect to dealing with a microservice.

 ## Coding
-The various aspects of coding a microservice.
+How to code a microservice.

 <!-- https://github.com/DecipherNow -->